-As part of our role as the leading CERT for Australia, we collect and receive reports about computer security incidents affecting Australian based networks.
+As part of our role as a leading CERT for Australia, we collect and receive reports about computer security incidents affecting Australian based networks.
 This information is used for two primary reasons:

-- to provide incident management services to sites experiencing a computer security incident
+- to provide the Incident Management Service to members experiencing a computer security incident,

-Collection of computer security incident reports is an essential by-product of the incident management services we provide as the leading CERT for Australia.
-In order to provide these services, sometimes it is necessary for AusCERT to contact other parties in relation to an incident, such as the alleged attacking site, an Internet service provider, an overseas CERT, etc.
+Collection of computer security incident reports is an essential by-product of the Incident Management Service we provide as a leading CERT for Australia.
+In order to provide this service, sometimes it is necessary for AusCERT to contact other parties in relation to an incident, such as the alleged attacking site, an Internet service provider, an overseas CERT, etc.

 We also collect information about computer security incidents which are sent to us for information only.

 In order to better inform our members, clients and the public with regard to the nature of computer security threats, AusCERT draws upon the aggregate computer security incident data we hold to assess the likely impact of current or ongoing threats, to identify changing trends and understand the nature of computer attack related activity.
-Where appropriate we incorporate our analysis of general trends and activity into our security bulletins and other publications or advice.
+Where appropriate we incorporate our analysis of general trends and activity into our Security Bulletin Service and other publications or advice.

 In drawing upon aggregate incident report data in this way, we will not divulge identifying details about any person or organisation from reporting sites.

-Contact details of persons who report computer security incidents on behalf of their employer organisation or as individuals in their own right will not be disclosed to third parties, except with the reporting person's consent and then only for the purposes of providing incident management services in relation to the incident.
+Contact details of persons who report computer security incidents on behalf of their employer organisation or as individuals in their own right will not be disclosed to third parties, except with the reporting person's consent and then only for the purposes of providing the Incident Management Service in relation to the incident.

 How this Information is Protected

-AusCERT adopts multiple mechanisms (through the use of technologies, policies, practices and procedures) to secure our network and the sensitive and personal information stored on it, or otherwise held in our possession.
+AusCERT adopts multiple mechanisms (through the use of technologies, policies and procedures) to secure our network and the sensitive and personal information stored on it, or otherwise held in our possession.

 AusCERT will not give access to its member mailing list to any third party.
 AusCERT may, however, inform our members of matters of potential interest to them, which do not specifically relate to the provision of AusCERT's subscription services, but which relates to AusCERT's mission more generally.